-A project as ambitious as Weavers Cross will create a fantastic first impression of Belfast as a progressive and confident capital city.
+A project as ambitious as the Belfast Transport Hub at Weavers Cross will create a fantastic first impression of Belfast as a progressive and confident capital city.
 In 2016 alone, there were an estimated 4.6 million overnight trips in Northern Ireland.
 This development will efficiently deliver regular travellers and visitors to the city centre and positively assist the ongoing development of the tourism sector.

 End use employment – The boost in the region’s economy ultimately leads to many employment opportunities in related sectors, including the visitor economy, customer services, retail, facilities management, security, tertiary services and ultimately sustainable transport services.

-The build and engineering of the Belfast Transport Hub and the wider development of Weavers Cross will lead directly to long term construction jobs potentially lasting up to 15 years on the surrounding site.
+The build and engineering of the Belfast Transport Hub and the wider development of Weavers Cross will lead directly to long term construction jobs and opportunities with the potential to last up to 15 years on the surrounding site.

 If you’re interested in building a career with Translink, bookmark our ‘Work With Us’ page and be sure to visit often.